Popescu-Rohrlich box implementation in general probabilistic theory of processes: General probabilistic theory of quantum processes

-Therefore, for the general probability theory of quantum processes the convex set of states is identified with the set of Choi-Jamiolkowski operators $\Phi$.
-The process effects are then represented by functionals $f(\Phi)=\tr{\Phi F}$, where $F$ is a positive operator describing the outcome of an experiment addressing the properties of quantum channels.
-In general, such experiment consists of the preparation of the input state $\varrho$, application of the channel $(\cE\otimes\cI)[\varrho]$ and the measurement of the (transformed) output state recording as the outcome some effect $O\leq E\leq I$.
+Therefore, for GPT of quantum processes (GPTQP) the convex set of states is identified with the set of Choi matrices $\Phi$.
+The process effects are then represented by functionals $f(\Phi) = \Tr (\Phi F)$, where $F$ is a positive operator describing probability of an outcome of an experiment addressing the properties of quantum channels.
+In general, the assignment of probabilities to experimental outcomes consists of preparation of an input state $\varrho$, application of the channel $(\cE\otimes\cI)[\varrho]$ and of applying some effect $0 \leq E \leq \I$, i.e. of computing $\Tr( (\cE\otimes\cI)[\varrho] E )$.
 The process effect $F$ captures the relevant characteristics of $\varrho$ and $E$.
-In particular, $F=(\cI\otimes\cR^*_\varrho)[E]$, where $\cR_\varrho$ is defined via the identity $(\cI\otimes \cR_\varrho)[\omega_+]=\varrho$ and $\cR^*_\varrho$ denotes the associated dual map \cite{2008ziman,2009chiribella}.
+In particular, $F=(\cI\otimes\cR^*_\varrho)[E]$, where $\cR_\varrho$ is defined via the identity $(\cI\otimes \cR_\varrho)[\omega_+]=\varrho$ and $\cR^*_\varrho$ denotes the associated dual map \cite{Ziman-ppovm, ChiribellaDArianoPerinotti-PPOVM}, so we have $ \Tr (\Phi F) = \Tr( (\cE\otimes\cI)[\varrho] E )$.
+It is important to realize that the whole procedure of inputting a state and measuring the outcome is a local process effect $F$ in the framework of GPTQP, the application of the effect $E$ to $(\cE\otimes\cI)[\varrho]$ is just a part of the assignment of probability to the channel $\Phi$ (which is a state in GPTQP).